 2. Do It Yourself

 Bills.com offers a debt self-help center that can help you solve your debt problems on your own for free.
-Step one is to obtain a copy of your credit report from each of the three credit bureaus.
-Do not contact the three nationwide consumer reporting companies individually.
-Instead, go to AnnualCreditReport.com for no-cost, no-gimmick copies of your credit reports.
+Step one is to obtain a copies of your credit reports from the three largest consumer credit reporting agencies.
+Go to AnnualCreditReport.com for no-cost, no-gimmick copies of your credit reports.
 Alternatively, call (877) 322-8228, or write to Annual Credit Report Request Service, P.O.
 Box 105281, Atlanta, GA 30348-5281.
 You may order your reports from all three nationwide consumer reporting companies at the same time, or you can order your report from each of the companies one at a time.

 Check your reports for the action items.
-All the bureaus now have provisions to dispute items online, but in most cases you will need a copy of the respective report and other information to do so.
-Once you are ready, contact each of the three bureaus at the contact information provided below:
+The three biggest bureaus allow consumers to dispute items online, but in most cases you will need a copy of the respective report and other information to do so.
+Once you are ready, contact the bureaus reporting the incorrect information:

 |File a credit dispute online at Equifax||File a credit dispute online at Experian||File a credit dispute online at TransUnion|